One peacekeeper killed in Congo after U.N. chopper comes under fire | Law-Order

 One peacekeeper killed in Congo after U.N. chopper comes under fire

+The helicopter came under fire after taking off from the city of Beni in the early afternoon.
+Another South African peacekeeper was also wounded in the attack but was able to continue flying and land at the airport of the provincial capital Goma, the South African National Defence Force said in a statement.

-One peacekeeper was also severely wounded in the attack, MONUSCO said in a statement, which did not say who might be responsible.
-The statement did not say what weapon was fired at the helicopter or what caused the casualties.
-A U.N. peacekeeping mission of around 18,200 personnel has been deployed in eastern Congo since taking over from a previous U.N. operation in 2010.
+Neither South Africa nor the U.N. mission called MONUSCO said who might be responsible.
+They also did not say what weapon was fired at the helicopter or what caused the casualties.
+The U.N. peacekeeping mission of around 18,200 personnel has been deployed in eastern Congo since taking over from a previous U.N. operation in 2010.
 Its mandate includes supporting the Congolese government's effort to stabilise a region racked by rebel violence.

 Eight peacekeepers were killed last year when their helicopter crashed in a part of North Kivu province, where the Congolese army was fighting a rebel group known as the M23.